gbourcier/DeepScrapper/README.md

 # DeepScrapper
-A very deeps crapper for DeepDeals
+A very deep scrapper for DeepDeals